Peltogyne: Wood

 The trees are prized for their beautiful heartwood which, when cut, quickly turns from a light brown to a rich purple color.
 Exposure to ultraviolet (UV) light darkens the wood to a brown color with a slight hue of the original purple.
 This effect can be minimized with a finish containing a UV inhibitor.

 The dry timber is very hard, stiff, and dense with a specific gravity of 0.86 (860 kg/m3).
 Purpleheart is correspondingly difficult to work with.
 It is very durable and water-resistant.

+Due to its stiffness, the wood is used as a Tonewood in instruments, especially guitar fretboards and reinforcing strips in the neck of guitars and basses.
+Some Neck-Through-Body guitars are reinforced with Purpleheart to aid structural and tuning stability as well as for its resonant tonal properties.

 Uses and hazards

 Purpleheart is prized for use in fine inlay work especially on musical instruments, guitar fret boards (although rarely), woodturning, cabinetry, flooring, and furniture.
-It is also used in many hobby woodworking projects, such as bottle stoppers, pens, bowls, knife scales, and jewelry boxes.
-The timber is also valuable in applications that require toughness, such as truck decking.

 Purpleheart presents a number of challenges in the woodshop.
 Its hard-to-detect interlocking grain makes hand-planing, chiseling and working with carving tools a challenge.
 However, woodturners can note that with sharp tools, it turns clean, and sands well.

 Exposure to the dust generated by cutting and sanding purpleheart can cause skin, eye, and respiratory irritation and nausea, possibly because of the presence of dalbergione (neoflavonoid) compounds in the wood.
 This also makes purpleheart wood unsuitable to most people for use in jewelry.
 Purpleheart is also a fairly expensive wood, which is why it is usually used in smaller-scale projects.